Proportional Participatory Budgeting with Additive Utilities: Introduction

-\subsubsection{Rule X: A simple method that guarantees proportionality}
+\subsubsection{Equal Shares: A simple method that guarantees proportionality}

-We have seen that neither Thiele's nor Phragm\'en's method works well in settings with non-unit costs.
-Some of us \citep{pet-sko:laminar} recently proposed another committee voting rule that we called Rule X. It turns out that this rule can be naturally extended beyond unit costs, and that the resulting rule does not suffer from the defects mentioned above.
+Besides Thiele's method, another committee method that satisfies strong proportionality properties is the recently proposed \emph{Method of Equal Shares} \citep{pet-sko:laminar}, originally known as ``Rule X''.
+It turns out that this rule can be naturally extended beyond unit costs, and that (unlike PAV) the rule retains its proportionality properties in the general case.

-While Phragm\'en's rule continuously refills voters' bank accounts, Rule X starts out by dividing the available budget into equal parts, and giving each voter their share up front.
-On a high level, Rule X then repeatedly looks for a project whose approvers have enough money left to fund it; it does so until no further projects are affordable.
-Notice that any rule of this type is proportional on instances with a district structure.
-But to ensure good behavior on other instance it is crucial exactly how the rule chooses among different affordable projects and how the rule divides the chosen project's cost among its supporters.
-Rule X always spreads the cost of the project as \emph{evenly as possible}, which means that all supporters contribute the same amount of money to it; if some supporters do not have this amount of money left, they spend their entire remaining budget.
-If several projects are affordable, Rule X chooses the project that minimzes the highest amount that any supporter needs to pay.
-(Thus, all else equal, Rule X favors cheap projects over expensive ones, and favors projects with many supporters over projects with fewer.)
+On a high level, Equal Shares works as follows.
+If there are $n$ voters, it starts out by dividing the available budget into $n$ parts, and giving each voter their share into a virtual bank account.
+Equal Shares then repeatedly looks for a project whose approvers have enough money left to fund it, chooses one such project and charges its approvers for it.
+The rule does so until no further projects are affordable.
+Just from this description it is clear the rule will be proportional on instances with a district structure, because if the member of a district only approve projects in their district, then the rule will spend (at least) a fraction of the budget proportional to the district size on those projects.
+But to ensure good behavior on other instance, it is crucial exactly how the rule chooses among different affordable projects and how the rule divides the chosen project's cost among its supporters.
+Equal Shares always spreads the cost of the project as \emph{equally as possible}, which usually means that all supporters contribute the same amount of money to it; if some supporters do not have this amount of money left, they spend their entire remaining budget.
+If several projects are affordable, Equal Shares chooses the project that minimzes the highest amount that any supporter needs to pay.
+(Thus, all else equal, Equal Shares favors cheap projects over expensive ones, and favors projects with many supporters over projects with fewer.)

-As we mentioned, it is clear that Rule X is proportional on district-based instances.
+As we mentioned, it is clear that Equal Shares is proportional on district-based instances.
 On its own, this is a rather weak guarantee.
 In the real world, like in Circleville (\Cref{fig:circleville}), voters will sometimes vote for projects in other districts, and it is uncommon that voters will approve \emph{all} the projects in their own district.
 A truly proportional voting rule should be able to represent all kinds of interest groups, even in cases where the same voter is part of several such groups.